Lifting globally $F$-split surfaces to characteristic zero

 We thus reduce to the case of globally $F$-split surfaces $X$ with $K_X \sim 0$ and strictly log canonical singularities.
 In \autoref{l-logcanonical-CY} we give a crepant birational classification of $X$ into 3 classes of snc Calabi--Yau pairs $(Z,D_Z)$.
 For each of these pairs, we construct a `canonical' lifting $(\mathcal{Z}_\can, \mathcal{D}_\can)$ over $W(k)$ and in \autoref{p-strictlyLC-case} we use the special properties of $\mathcal{Z}_\can$ to show the existence of a lifting of $X$ over $W(k)$.\\

-\textbf{Acknowledgments.} The authors thank A.~Petracci, F.~Carocci, P.~Cascini, C.D.~Hacon, G.~Martin, L.~Stigant, R.~Svaldi, S.~Yoshikawa, T.~Takamatsu, M.~Nagaoka, and M.~Zdanowicz for useful discussions and comments on the content of this article. \begin{itemize} \item FB was partially supported by the NSF under grant number DMS-1801851 and by a grant from the Simons Foundation; Award Number: 256202 and partially by the grant \#200021/169639 from the Swiss National Science Foundation; \item IB was supported from NCTS and the grant MOST-110-2123-M-002-005; \item TK was supported by JSPS KAKENHI Grant Numbers 19J21085 and JP22J00272; \item JW was supported by the NSF research grant DMS-2101897. \end{itemize}
+\textbf{Acknowledgments.} The authors thank A.~Petracci, F.~Carocci, P.~Cascini, C.D.~Hacon, G.~Martin, L.~Stigant, R.~Svaldi, S.~Yoshikawa, T.~Takamatsu, M.~Nagaoka, and M.~Zdanowicz for useful discussions and comments on the content of this article.
+The authors are also grateful to the referee for reading the manuscript very carefully and providing many valuable comments that improved our paper.